Children's Software Award 2024

 Frequently asked questions

-Short, concise & clear: The most important facts at a glance
+Short, concise & clear: The most important facts at a glance13 questions, 13 answers.
+From A for award to Z for goals.

-Since 2002, the German Children's Software Award TOMMI has annually honored high-quality digital games and educational offerings for children and made them known to a larger audience.
-First, a jury of renowned journalists, educators, and scientists selects the nominees.
-Then it's the turn of a children's jury in around 20 libraries in Germany, Austria and Switzerland.
-With the TOMMI, children always have the last word!
+Get an overview of the most important questions and answers about the German Children's Software Award TOMMI.Every year since 2002, the German Children's Software Award TOMMI has honored high-quality digital games and educational offerings for children and made them known to a wider audience.
+First, a jury of renowned specialist journalists, educators and scientists selects the nominees.
+Then it is the turn of a children's and youth jury in around 50 libraries in Germany, Austria and Switzerland.

-In the category Special Award Kindergarten & Preschool, Prof. Dr. Stefan Aufenanger from the Johannes Gutenberg University in Mainz and his team test submissions in kindergartens.
+In the category TOMMI Kindersoftwarepreis Kita: Best Family Game, Prof. Dr. Stefan Aufenanger from the Johannes Gutenberg University in Mainz and his team test entries in kindergartens.

 As a publisher, you can note participation in this category in the registration form.